NicholasSamaroo/Pill-Reminder-App/README.md

 All card information is stored using the **Room persistence library** so when the user launches the app again after closing it everything is restored.
 For now, a running integer is used to create unique pending intents for alarm creation.
 The integer is saved to **shared preferences** and restored on creation of the form activity.

+Demo
 ![Demo](https://github.com/NicholasSamaroo/Pill-Reminder-App/blob/master/demo/demo.gif)

+Features to be integrated in the future
 ![Future integrations](https://github.com/NicholasSamaroo/Pill-Reminder-App/blob/master/Future%20integrations/needToIntegrate.gif)